cloudmesh-community/fa19-516-162/project/report.md

     - launch an instance
 2. Started integrating examples into Provider.py - In Progress,
 Have not checked-in yet

+### Week 4
+1. Integrated the examples into Provider.py
+2. Fixed issues with integrated examples to make them run via cmd
+3. Fixed issues with saving data in mongo db via commands

 ## Work breakdown